What Size Tacoma or 4Runner Shocks Do You Need?

 Remote Reservoirs – Not Just About Cooling:

-While it’s true that remote reservoirs do increase oil volume and thereby increase cooling and heat capacity, that’s not their primary purpose.
-The primary purpose of remote reservoirs is to reduce the shocks operating pressure.
-As the shaft goes into the shock body the volume is displaced and the nitrogen gas charge increases in pressure.
-Higher pressures drastically increase the friction and wear on seals, as well as reducing the ride quality. (note that nitrogen pressure is not a tuneable element of the shock, do not change from the manufacturers recommended pressure).
+While it’s true that remote reservoirs increase oil volume, which enhances cooling and heat capacity, this isn’t their primary purpose.
+The main reason for remote reservoirs is to reduce the shock’s operating pressure.
+When the shock shaft moves into the body, it displaces oil, which increases the nitrogen gas pressure.
+Higher pressures cause increased friction and wear on seals, ultimately reducing ride quality.

-In an IFP shock there is a single cylinder containing the piston rod, oil, nitrogen, and Internal Floating Piston (IFP – which separates the oil & nitrogen).
-All of these items are in line which doesn’t leave much room for nitrogen, meaning the original 200 psi charge may exceed 600 psi when fully compressed.
-The 600 psi is actually not too bad, but once the shock starts heating up the oil expands and the pressures can sky rocket.
-The inline construction of IFP shocks is often done on an assembly machine which also seals the shocks, making them a sealed unit which can’t be rebuilt.
+In an IFP shock, there is a single cylinder that contains the piston rod, oil, nitrogen, and the Internal Floating Piston (IFP), which separates the oil and nitrogen.
+This in-line configuration leaves little room for nitrogen, which means the nitrogen charge that starts at around 200 psi can exceed 600 psi when fully compressed.
+Although 600 psi isn’t too problematic, when the shock heats up, the oil expands, and pressures can quickly skyrocket.
+Additionally, IFP shocks are often sealed during assembly, which makes them non-rebuildable.

-Remote reservoir shocks have a separate cylinder just for holding nitrogen, which has substantially more volume.
-As a result the pressure is very consistent, even when the shocks get hot.
-The remote reservoir design requires separate nitrogen charging, making them rebuildable.
+On the other hand, remote reservoir shocks have a separate cylinder dedicated to holding nitrogen, offering substantially more volume.
+This design maintains consistent pressure, even when the shock heats up, and also requires separate nitrogen charging, making them rebuildable.

-**Note in these pictures, the nitrogen space in the IFP is usually much smaller, and the nitrogen space in the Remote Reservoir is usually much larger (90% of the reservoir).
-Because these shocks were cut away the parts have been artificially moved.
+Note: In these pictures, the nitrogen space in an IFP shock is typically much smaller, while the nitrogen space in a remote reservoir shock is much larger (often 90% of the reservoir).
+These shocks were cut away for display, so some parts have been artificially moved for illustration.

 Summary: